mtsch/Ripserer.jl/joss/paper.md

 highly generic and extensible persistent homology library that is easy to use for non-experts without sacrificing too much performance.

-![Example visualizations.
-The left plot shows the representative cocycles of the of the result.
-The right top and bottom plots show the persistence diagram and the one-dimensional persistence barcode.](figure.svg)

 # Package Details

 Along with its companion package PersistenceDiagrams.jl, Ripserer.jl provides a featureful